Raja Yoga

 There is evidence that suggests Raja yoga may be helpful in treating addictions, and could lead to improvements in physiological measures[10] such as heart rate, blood pressure and respiratory rate.
 Anecdotally, practitioners assert that the benefits of Raja yoga they have experienced include peace of mind and a sense of purpose[11].
 Others praise Raja yoga as a way of learning to take control of their thoughts[12], changing unproductive patterns of behaviour and improving the quality of relationships.

-What to expect from a Raja yoga session
+What to expect from a Raja Yoga session

 In Raja yoga, poses or asanas are not the aspect of the practice which is emphasised, but mental discipline and an exploration of the spirit.
 If this more meditative approach is something you naturally resonate with you might be wondering, “Where can I try Raja yoga near me?”